ideal-postcodes/core-interface/README.md

 #### Resource Methods

-A resource mapped out in [the API documentation](https://ideal-postcodes.co.uk/documentation) is exposed on the client as a method which maps closely to the low level HTTP request.
+Resources defined in [the API documentation](https://ideal-postcodes.co.uk/documentation) are exposed on the client.
+Each resource exposes a method (`#retrieve`, `#list`, etc) which maps to a resource action.

-These methods are ideal if you have a more complex query (where you want low level access to the HTTP request) or you need access to the entire HTTP response.
+These methods expose a low level interface to execute HTTP requests and observe HTTP responses.
+They are ideal if you have a more complex query or usecase where low level access would be useful.

+Resource methods return a promise with a HTTP response object type.

 Requesting a resource by ID (e.g. a postcode lookup for postcode with ID "SW1A 2AA") maps to the `#retrieve` method.